 That’s why many people end up with a product that picks up only NOAA weather and AM/FM stations — and that’s enough for the vast majority of emergencies.

-If you want a simple, inexpensive weather radio that works when you need it, the Vondior NOAA Weather Radio fits the bill at under $30.
+If you want a simple, inexpensive weather radio that works when you need it, the Vondior NOAA Weather Radio (Amazon) fits the bill at under $30.
 It has a manual tuner and is powered by two AA batteries.
 It’s simple, inexpensive, and portable.

 A popular category is multi-function self-powered radios that combine radio, lights, and device charging in a package that can be powered by a solar panel or hand crank.
-Unfortunately, while these jacks-of-all trades can be handy, they are plagued by reliability issues and may fail you when you need them most.
+Unfortunately, while these jacks-of-all-trades can be handy, they are plagued by reliability issues and may fail you when you need them most.
 We’ve bought and used many over the years, and while some are better than others, the failures are enough to make us worried.
-There’s some silver linings, though — for example, they’re relatively cheap (around $40), and a solar radio in your pack is a nice way to have a backup USB solar charger besides your main standalone one.
+There are some silver linings, though — for example, they’re relatively cheap (around $40), and a solar radio in your pack is a nice way to have a backup USB solar charger besides your main standalone one.

 The most important bits: